 Access to real time information from across the KRN presents opportunities to deliver centralised traffic and travel information to everyone across the SCR - daily bulletins, roadworks information, incident alerts, variable message signs and information about alternative options, on web-based and social media platforms.
-This puts the user at the heart of the new system, providing open data for future app development.
+This puts the user at the heart of the new system, providing open data for future app development and can help with enforcement and influencing and improving driver behaviour.